fuzzywalrus/sonoma-wallpaper-downloader/README.md

 `npm run build`

-To disable notarization/signing, in the package json remove or comment out the following:
+To disable notarization/signing, in the package JSON remove or comment out the following:

 ```
       "hardenedRuntime": true,